maelys-mcardle/snowflake/docs/interpreter.md

 ### Display Snowflake Code

 Snowflake programs are largely written using digits.
-To see the parsed code with mnemonics and variable names substituted, use the `--print` or `-p` option:
+To see the human-readable version with mnemonics and variable names substituted, use the `--print` or `-p` option:

 ```
 ./snowflake --print samples/hello-world.sn
 ```

-The interpreter will produce the parsed version:
+For the `hello-world.sn` example above, the interpreter will produce the following:

 ```
 VAR @00 HELLO WORLD!